FSF seeks full-time senior GNU/Linux systems administrator

 Benefits and salary

-The job must be worked on-site at FSF's downtown Boston offices.
+The job must be worked on-site at FSF's downtown Boston offices, because it involves caring for equipment that is physically located there.

 - reimbursement for some relocation expenses,